sylflo/renting/README.md

 ## Demo

-You can access a demo here https://demotoDo.com
+You can access a demo here https://house-renting.io

+The credentials are:
+  - email: test@test.com
+  - password: test

+**Remarks**:

+- emails are not sent
+- data are clear reguraly

 ## How to use